 Sipokni West has evolved into one of southern Oklahoma’s favorite tourism features.
 At Sipokni West , visitors can visit the museum of old west history that displays how life was during the late 1800’s and early 1900’s.
 Sipokni West has a state of the art Trading Post with cowboy hats, spurs, saddles, gifts, collectibles, old comics, blankets, Christmas items, used books and so many items that speak everything country and western for the young and older cowboys and cowgirls.

 Come and enjoy great homecooked meals and desserts made by our fabulous staff at Lost Spur.

 Valdene Bailey and Kim Nimsey are the head cookys of our chuck wagon food in Lost Spur.
-Connie Barry and Riley West are our waitresses, also help with prep and clean-up.
+Julie King, Shelby West, and Riley West are our waitresses, also help with prep and clean-up.
 Jerry Stout entertains our guest with stories and comedy routines.
 Jerry also helps with serving and clean-up.

 Maridel Stout runs our trading post located right down the street.
 The Emporium located behind the café is operated by Wanza Caraway.
 She has many homemade articles such as quilts, potholders, aprons and bonnets.
 We also have many volunteers who help us on our adventure to great service , food, and enjoyment!!!!

 We are open every Thursday, Friday and Saturday from 11:30 until 8:30.